No. 28 Squadron RAF: 21st century (2000–present)

 In May 2006, five members of a flight crew, including Sarah-Jayne Mulvihill, a 32-year-old flight-lieutenant from No. 28 Squadron, died when their Westland Lynx helicopter was shot down over Basra in southern Iraq.
 Mulvihill was the first British servicewoman to be killed in action for more than 20 years.

 In July 2015, the squadron handed over its Merlins to the Fleet Air Arm's 845 Naval Air Squadron and re-roled as No. 28 (Reserve) Squadron, the operational conversion unit with responsibility for training Chinook HC.4 and Westland Puma HC.2 helicopters crews.

 On 1 February 2018, the RAF rescinded all (Reserve) suffixes leading to No. 28 (Reserve) Squadron becoming No. 28 Squadron.

 In March 2020, the squadron was awarded the right to emblazon a battle honour on its squadron standard, recognising its role in the War in Afghanistan between 2001 and 2014.

 On 28 October 2021, No. 28 Squadron was re-awarded its historical designation of No. 28 (Army Co-operation) Squadron.

 The Puma HC.2 was retired from service in March 2025.

 Heritage

 The squadron's heraldic badge features in front of a demi-Pegasus, a fasces.
 The demi-Pegasus represents the white horse on the Wiltshire downs near Yatesbury, where the squadron was based when it became a frontline unit.
-The fasces, an emblem of authority in Fascist Italy, commemorates service in Italy during the First World War.
+The fasces, an emblem of authority since ancient Roman times Fasces, commemorates service in Italy during the First World War.
 The badge was approved by King Edward VIII in October 1936.